Skip to Content

 • The Constitution grants the President of the United States the power to grant clemency or pardon individuals convicted of federal offenses, including military service members.
 The White House recently announced that President Biden will grant clemency to a record number of Americans.
 Earlier this year, President Biden pardoned military service members who were convicted under Article 125, UCMJ.

 MJA is a veteran owned and operated law firm specializing in the representation of active-duty service members and veterans.
-If you are a veteran who was convicted at court-martial and want more information about requesting a presidential pardon, please contact MJA today for more information.
+If you are a veteran who was convicted at court-martial and want more information about requesting a presidential pardon, please contact MJA today.

 Presidential Pardon for Article 125, UCMJ, Convictions